Dirkadin/microservices/README.md

 Project demonstrating microservices

 ## Ordering service
-The ordering service allows you to place an order with just with a post request.
+The ordering service allows you to place orders in the system.
+It will check inventory availability and send paid orders to the shipping queue.

 ## Inventory Service
 The inventory service checks existing inventory if a product is currently in our inventory.

+## Shipping Service
+The shipping service takes shipping requests off the shipping queue and ships them.

 ## Running the project
 1. In the root directory run `docker-compose up`